shambhavi-20/cse15l-lab-reports/Week4_Lab_Report.md

 <Ctrl-R><javac><enter>, <Ctrl-R><java -c><enter>

 I used [ cd lab7/ ] command to get into the required files.
-I used tab to autocomptlete lab7/
+I used tab to autocomplete lab7/
 The [ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java ]
 command was very far up in the search history.
 So, I used Ctrl-R to search for it.
 I typed "javac" and found the command.